-Familial Mediterranean fever is a disorder passed down through families (inherited), which involves repeated fevers and inflammation that often affects the lining of the abdomen, chest, or joints.
+Familial Mediterranean fever (FMF) is a rare disorder passed down through families (inherited).
+It involves repeated fevers and inflammation that often affects the lining of the abdomen, chest, or joints.

 Symptoms may include repeated episodes of: